Skip to main content

 2. Written hourly repetitive tests, which cover a series of taught chapters / sections are conducted, after warning the students.
 Especially for the subject "Modern Greek" and subjects related to design/drawing, the duration of the written test is two hours.
 In terms of their form, these written tests combine different types of questions (developmental, short answer, closed or objective type, multiple choice, etc.) and different levels of difficulty.
 Written tests mainly test the assimilation of taught material, the ability of synthetic and critical analysis and its application in daily practice and, in general, the progress of students.

-In order to assess the performance and diligence of students during term, in addition to intermediate oral and practical tests and the short written tests, assessment tests are carried out at the end of the term and aim at a most complete and objective assessment of students and a continuous feedback of the educational process.
+In order to assess the performance and diligence of students during term, in addition to midterm oral and practical tests and the short written tests, assessment tests are carried out at the end of the term and aim at a most complete and objective assessment of students and a continuous feedback of the educational process.

 Assessment of student performance during terms (oral marks)